Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Introduction

-To address these limitations, we propose an objective-grounded reward search framework specifically tailored for cooperative MARL.
-Unlike existing heuristic-driven generation methods, our approach treats each LLM-synthesized reward program as a candidate hypothesis that undergoes rigorous validation against the latent sparse task objective.
-By evaluating these reward candidates through end-to-end training using a fixed Multi-Agent Proximal Policy Optimization (MAPPO) algorithm \cite{yu2022surprising}, and selecting them exclusively based on their contribution to the global task return, we ensure that the discovered shaping signals remain tightly coupled to the true environmental goal.
-This closed-loop verification effectively circumvents the risk of reward hacking \cite{hadfieldmenell2017ird}, significantly reducing the need for domain-specific manual tuning and heuristic engineering.
+To address these limitations, we propose an objective-grounded reward search framework designed for cooperative MARL.
+Unlike existing heuristic-driven generation methods, our approach treats each LLM-synthesized reward program as a candidate that undergoes rigorous validation against the underlying task objective.
+By evaluating these candidates through end-to-end training using Multi-Agent Proximal Policy Optimization (MAPPO) \cite{yu2022surprising} under a fixed computational budget, and selecting them solely based on their contribution to global task return, we ensure that the generated shaping rewards remain tightly coupled to the true environmental goal.
+This closed-loop verification effectively mitigates the risk of reward hacking \cite{hadfieldmenell2017ird}, thereby reducing the need for domain-specific manual tuning and heuristic engineering.

-The primary contributions of this work are threefold.
-First, we propose a novel closed-loop framework utilizing LLMs for reward program synthesis, which incorporates a formal validity envelope and objective-aligned selection to guarantee robust multi-agent coordination.
-Second, we conduct a comprehensive empirical evaluation across four distinct Overcooked-AI layouts, where the proposed method consistently achieves superior task returns, higher delivery counts, and improved sample efficiency in comparison to manually engineered baselines.
-Finally, we introduce a suite of diagnostic metrics including action coupling via normalized mutual information and incentive alignment to quantitatively characterize the influence of synthesized rewards on multi-agent learning dynamics and workload distribution.
+The main contributions of this work are threefold.
+First, we propose a novel closed-loop framework utilizing LLMs for reward program synthesis, which incorporates a formal validation mechanism and objective-aligned selection to promote robust multi-agent coordination.
+Second, a comprehensive empirical evaluation is conducted in four distinct Overcooked-AI layouts, where the proposed method consistently achieves higher task returns, increased delivery counts, and improved sample efficiency compared to the default environment-defined reward baseline.
+Finally, we introduce a set of diagnostic metrics, including action coupling via normalized mutual information and incentive alignment, to characterize how the synthesized rewards influence multi-agent learning dynamics and workload distribution.